Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 ##### `drawText(text, font, color, x, y[, width])`

-The `drawText` function draws the `text` string using the NFNT or BMFont in the `font` argument.
+The `drawText` function draws the `text` string using the BMFont in the `font` argument.
 The text is drawn in the color of the `color` argument at the location of the `x` and `y` arguments.
 Text is drawn using top-left alignment.

 The following code draws the string `"Hello, world"` twice: first in the top-left corner of the screen using the Chicago font in black, and then beneath that string using the Palatino 36 font in red.